wobsoriano/bun-promptx/README.md

 # bun-promptx

 bun-promptx is a terminal prompt library based on [bubbles](https://github.com/mritd/bubbles) via `bun:ffi`.
+Tested on M1 only.

 ## Install